krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 Mermaid.js is useful even though it is easy to use.
 It transforms the documentation process, encouraging collaboration and establishing a shared source of truth, making it more efficient and accurate.
 It's a big deal for teams and individuals to be able to quickly produce high-quality documentation.

-In my 12 years in IT, I've used many tools, including Pencil Project, PowerPoint, UX Pin, draw.io, Excalidraw, Figma, and Miro.
+Over the years, I've used many tools, including Pencil Project, PowerPoint, UX Pin, draw.io, Excalidraw, Figma, and Miro.
 These tools have their uses, but none can match the precision and flexibility of coding diagrams with Mermaid.js.
 Being able to make changes with engineers in real time saves time and makes the documentation better.

 If I had used Mermaid.js sooner, I would have saved a lot of time.
 It is very efficient and simple to use, which makes it a must for anyone who writes technical documents.
 If you haven't tried it, you are missing out on a great way to keep your documents up to date!